KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 ## Conclusion

-In this post, we explored techniques for optimizing both the performance and hyperparameters of a vanilla DQN agent.
+In this post, we explored techniques for optimizing both the performance and hyperparameters of a single-network DQN agent.
 For performance tuning, I strongly recommend using flame graphs — they’re an excellent way to spot bottlenecks and inefficiencies in your implementation.

 When it comes to hyperparameter optimization, nothing beats a good initial guess.
 Simple parameter sweeps are an effective way to check whether you're operating near a "sweet spot."
 While frameworks like Optuna are powerful and can help develop intuition about parameter sensitivity and interactions, they can also be computationally expensive.